Akhila499/one-id/README.md

 - Open another tab in the terminal and run
 - `json-server --watch db.json --id id -p 3001 ` to start the api port on 3001 ([http://localhost:3001/test](http://localhost:3001/test))
 - Make sure you have two ports running(3000 and 3001).

+### Functionalities

+- Displays list of users from an api
+- You can add a new user to the list
+- You can delete a user from the list
+- You can also edit the details of an existing user.